maxensas/xiletrade/README.md

 >Path of Exile is a Free to Play Hack'n Slash game developed and published by Grinding Gear Games.
 The game is refreshed every 3/4 months with new content and updates through their league system.
 >Xiletrade follow changes made and use [official website](https://www.pathofexile.com/trade/) to retrieve good estimated prices.
 ### Estimate the price of your items with just one shortcut
-Instantly get other sales similar to your request and set the right price brackets for your items.<br>
+Instantly get other sales similar to your request and set the right price brackets for your items.<br><br>

 ## Main features provided by Xiletrade :
 * FAST and customisable price check for ALL items in-game by using a small and smooth user interface.